 So, here are the top five places to visit in Thailand – which I am keen to visit for the first time or again.

 Bangkok is the metropolitan capital of Thailand and is a city with exciting collision in every sense; whether it is a new food that you taste or a market that you plan to take a trip to.
 I found it to be a city full of contrasts.

 Bangkok is very populated but even the slow moving traffic gave me a good opportunity to capture stills of the surrounding shops, passengers and buildings.
 The food offered on the streets as well as the restaurants is truly flavorful and savory.
 I enjoyed taking a street food tour of the city.
 The people of Bangkok are warm, friendly and always ready to welcome the tourists with open arms.

+Finding where to stay in Bangkok is really easy.
 One thing I did’t know about is that there’s lot of time-shares in the city.
 A friend of mine has one, and recently told me: “I want to sell my timeshare.”
 I am actually considering buying it, it may be a good investment and perhaps my first step into becoming a home owner!

 In Bangkok, I truly enjoyed visiting Wat Arun, Jim Thompson House, Wat Phra Kaew and Dusit Palace Park.
 Bangkok airport is the main hub of South East Asia, where most of Thailand flights land and where lots of budget airlines fly to and from.
 It is incredibly well connected.